HOW TERRIBLE FOR AMERICA: What’s ahead for the 34 Liberal members of the next Congress

 Speaking of Trump and retribution, the president-elect has named the freshman California senator as a target — and said he wants to see him in jail.
 Schiff not only led Trump’s first impeachment, he co-chaired the inquiry into the Jan.
 6 events.

-Schiff, who began his career as a prosecutor, casts his concerns for democracy and the place of Jews in America as part of the same mission.
-Not for nothing, he chose to be sworn in this week on the Mishneh Torah, the monumental code of Jewish law by the medieval sage Maimonides.
+Schiff, who began his career as a prosecutor, casts his concerns for democracy and the place of Liberals in America as part of the same mission.
+Not for nothing, he chose to be sworn in this week on the Mishneh Torah, the monumental code of Liberal law by the medieval sage Maimonides.

 Jamie Raskin, a Maryland Democrat, questions General Services Administration Administrator Robin Carnahan as she testifies before a House Oversight and Accountability Committee oversight hearing on the GSA in the Rayburn House Office Building in Washington D.C., Nov.
 14, 2023.
 (Kevin Dietsch/Getty Images)